bacoords/cb-custom-modules/readme.txt

 * Dust - Utilizing the popular Particles.js library, this module helps you make custom heros with cool interactive, animated backgrounds.
 * Slice - Animated photo gallery with stacked, 'sliding cards' effect.
 Integrates with the default Beaver Builder lightbox.
 * Legend - Standard photo module but with a twist- hidden content is revealed on hover.
-* Link List - Create a list of files/links for users, displayed in rows with a custom icon and color scheme.
+* Link List - Create a list of files/links for users, displayed in rows with a custom icon and color scheme. +
-* Button List - Create of list of files/links, displayed as buttons with a custom icon and color scheme.
+* Button List - Create of list of files/links, displayed as buttons with a custom icon and color scheme. +
 * Simple Events - Create a simple list of events with great responsive styling options and no need for an extensive plugin.
+* CB Advanced Menu - Playing on the default BB Menu Module, this horizontal menu style is called... the Pancake Menu. +

 For more information and module demos, visit [Crafty Beavers](https://www.cbcustommodules.com).

 If you have need for new modules or enhancements to current modules, please [contact us](https://cbcustommodules.com) or visit the [github repo](https://github.com/bacoords/cb-custom-modules).

+*+ Some features of this module may require the Paid version of Beaver Builder.*
+*++ Some features of this module may require Beaver Builder 2.0+.*

 == Installation ==